chirathlv/Fraud-Detection-with-ML/README.md

 The financial sector in which operates throughout the world as we know, is arguably the most predominant and most influential industry throughout.

-As in any industry and any society, no matter how advanced or behind, there is always ways and opportunities to cheat the system, and gain and leverage mis information or poor security & operations, in order for financial gain.
+As in any industry and any society, no matter how advanced or behind, there is always ways and opportunities to cheat the system, and gain and leverage mis-information or poor security & operations, in order for financial gain.

 As the world evolves and technology advances, we see more and more cases of fraud and data theft within the financial sector each year, costing businesses, individuals, and the economy billions of dollars.